fnmederos/Connect-Github/replit.md

 ## Recent Changes (October 2025)

+### Dashboard Workflow Update (Latest)
+- **Manual Vehicle Selection**: Dashboard no longer shows all vehicles automatically
+- **"Ingresar Vehículos" Button**: New workflow - user selects which vehicles will operate each day
+- **Vehicle Selection Dialog**: Multi-select interface with checkboxes, "Select All", and "Deselect All" options
+- **Manual Row Creation**: Assignment rows are no longer auto-initialized - user adds them as needed
+- **Dynamic Selection**: Users can change vehicle selection at any time, clearing or adding vehicles
+- **State Management**: Assignments for deselected vehicles are properly cleaned up

 ### History Feature Implementation
 - **New Page**: Added History page (`/history`) for viewing saved daily assignments
 - **Data Structure**: Implemented denormalized `dailyAssignments` table optimized for future Excel export